woof-software/compound-streamer/docs/StreamerFactory.md

 ## StreamerFactory

-a Factory smart contract used for a safe deployment of new Streamer instances.
+A Factory smart contract used for a safe deployment of new Streamer instances.
-Anyone can use this streamer to deploy new streamers.
+Anyone can use this Smart contract to deploy new streamers.

 ### counter